rickosborne/cascades/md/16-2-6-after-weather.md

 "Why thank you, sugar, you're too sweet."

-"What kind of a background do you need for that?"
+"What kind of background do you need for that?"
 I asked as I poured out her cup.
 There was no point in letting this pot cook for the next two hours, so I turned off the machine.

 She laughed to herself before answering.